 Handshakes not Handouts

 PFP’s development approach is handshakes not handouts.
-Our projects aim to increase household income, build local resilience and capability and create jobs so that people can create the means to pay for what they need.
+Our projects aim to increase household income, build local resilience and capability and create jobs so that people can achieve the means to pay for what they need.
 Since PFP is a not-for-profit organisation, their payments go towards further developing their own communities.

 Beneficiaries pay by creating income (through charging mobile phones and devices, providing labour in lieu and/or extended working hours after sunset) and saving on the kerosene that they would otherwise use for lighting.
-The payments are small enough not to put a financial burden on the household, while fostering em powerment and pride in the ability to provide for the household.
+The payments are small enough not to put a financial burden on the household, while fostering empowerment and pride in the ability to provide for the household.